 The distinguishing feature of a lock is a fixed chamber in which the water level can be varied.
 We have been through a variety of different locks on our voyage as seen in this photo album.

-Last year, a strike by the operators of the lock system brought disruption not only to river cruises but to the transport of freight as well.
-In Germany lock keepers conducted rolling strikes, which extended beyond the initial timeframe and resulted in some locks being temporarily closed.
+In recent years, strikes by the operators of the lock system brought disruption not only to river cruises but to the transport of freight as well.
+In Germany, lock keepers conducted rolling strikes, which extended beyond the initial timeframe and resulted in some locks being temporarily closed.

 The Altenwörth Lock in Austria was operating with one of two chambers open, which had the potential to cause a minor delay in sailing time depending on river traffic at the time a ship is passing through.
 For that reason, river cruises may arrive early or late at destinations.